What are the Best Texas Medical Schools?

 • 8 Physics semester hours, two of which must be labs

 • 12 Chemistry semester hours, consisting of two semesters of organic chemistry and one semester of general inorganic chemistry that total to nine semester hours with three semester hours in labs.
-Or, two semesters of general inorganic chemistry and one semester of organic chemistry that add up to nine semester hours with three semester hours in labs.
+Or, two semesters of general inorganic chemistry and one semester of organic chemistry add up to nine semester hours with three semester hours in labs.

 • 3 Biochemistry semester hours